Hands-On Hundred Frequently Asked Questions

 The HOH program is everyone.
 It is perfect for the newbie that wants to break into the field and needs some experience, to the expert who wants to try something new, to the regular attendee that wants to be a part of a group when they are traveling alone.
 We have job shifts for everyone.
 It has always been a mix of ages, nationalities, and personalities – so everyone is invited to join this program.

-2. When do I need to arrive on-site in New Orleans?
+2. When do I need to arrive on-site in San Diego?

-The training session (Monday, January 29th at the Ernest N. Morial Convention Center) is the first time you will need to report on-site.
+The training session (Monday, January 7 at the San Diego Convention Center) is the first time you will need to report on-site.
 This is mandatory to first-time participants since this is the only time we have all volunteers together to walk through all details of the show.
-Note: returning participants can arrive on-site Tuesday 1/30 for their pickup.
+Note: Returning participants can arrive on-site Tuesday, January 8 for their pickup.

 3. Will it be hard work or fun?